 And then I decided to attempt breastfeeding again

 Ultimately, I decided to attempt breastfeeding during the day because no one was home to help me anyway.
 Though, I chose not to pump.
 Like I said, I didn’t want to be stuck in some milking fashion all day, feeling like I couldn’t do anything more because something is hooked to my boob.

 At night, I wanted someone else to pop a bottle in that baby’s mouth so my boobs could get some rest.

 I was hoping to break away from the baby to regain a snippet of my sanity sooner than later.
 Still, I told myself to go straight to formula at the first sign of trouble.

 If I were talking to my pre-mama self, I’m sure I’d be stoning myself to death.
 I used to be so adamant that nursing was the only way.
 Now, the only way is the way that makes everyone happy.

-Although I was afraid to breastfeed again, I endured it.
-And now I’m in the process of slowly weaning my baby.
+Although I was afraid to breastfeed again, I endured it because my son chose it.

-What encouragement can you offer a mama who is afraid to breastfeed?
+What encouragement can you offer another mama who is afraid to breastfeed?